aryansingh-31/AR-Try-On_Watch_Furniture/README.md

-# Hi, I'm Aryan! 👋
+# Hi, I'm Aryan!

 ## 🚀 About This Repository -
 This was the Minor Project for my 3rd Semester of Engineering.

-# AR based Watch and Furniture Try On
+# AR-based Watch and Furniture Try-On

 This project aims to bridge the gap between marker-based watch try-on and marker-less interior design by developing an integrated Augmented Reality (AR) application.
 The goal is to provide users with a seamless and user-friendly experience for accurately trying on watches and visualizing interior design changes in their actual living spaces.